Muhammad-MO/2nd-website/README.md

 Header will include a logo icon and the main navigation.

 The main content section will display food examples .

+The end outcome of the page was modified and may not appear exactly the same as the plan design

 <h2> ********** Navigation Bar **************** </h2>